LoGic-b0ys/summerly/README.md

 # Summerly (Summarization of Anime List Review)
 This still is an ongoing project.
-Step 1
-* Get the review list from myanimelist website
-* Tokenize each sentences
-* Save to sqlite database
+Look at another branch to get the detail